Dollar prices decline in Baghdad and Erbil - Shafaq News

 Dollar prices decline in Baghdad and Erbil

-Our correspondent noted that selling prices at currency exchange stores in Baghdad dropped, with the selling rate at 147,500 dinars for every 100 dollars, while the buying rate was 145,500 dinars.
+Our correspondent noted that the selling rate was 147,000 dinars for every 100 dollars, while the buying rate was 145,000 dinars.